-X ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended February 28, , 2019 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition peri od from to Commission fi le number 000-501 07 Ε OAYBREAK O (Exact name of registr Washin gton g 91-0626366 (State or other jurisdiction of inc corporation or organizati ion) (I.R.S.
-Emp loyer Identification No.) 1101 N. Argonne Road, Suite A A 211, Spokane Valle y, WA 99212 (Address of principal executive offices) (Zip code) Registran t's telephone number, including area cod e: (509) 232 -7674 Securities re gistered pursuant to S ection 12(b) of the Exchange Ac et: None Securities registered pursu ant to Section 12(g) of of the Exchange Ac t: Common S Stock, \$.001 par value Ind icate by check mark if the registrant is a well-known season ed issuer, as defined i n Rule 405 of the Securities Act.
-Yes □ No ☑ Ind ☑ icate by check mark if the registrant is not required to file re eports pursuant to Se ction 13 or Sec ction 15(d) of the Act.
-Yes □ No Exc icate by check mark whether the rechange Act of 1934 during the preorts), and (2) has been subject to suc ceding 12 months (or for such shorter peri od that the re Inte icate by check mark whether the eractive Data File required to be sub such shorter period that the registran mitted and posted pursu ant to Rule 405 of Re gulation S-T o during the preceding 12 months (or rep icate by check mark whether the re orting company.
-See the definitions f the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer ☑ Smaller reporting company Emerging growth company □ an emerging growth company, indic inplying with any new or revised fina Ind icate by check mark whether the reg istrant is a shell compan y (as defined in Rule 12b-2 of the A Act).
-Yes □ No ☑ e aggregate market value of the voti 01 on August 31, 2018, as reported b trant, based on the closing price of At May 29, 2019, the registrant had 53, 532,364 outstanding sha ares of \$0.001 par val ue common sto ock.
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended February 29, 2020

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number 000-50107

+DAYBREAK OIL AND GAS, INC.

+(Exact name of registrant as specified in its charter)

+Washington 91-0626366 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1101 N. Argonne Road, Suite A 211, Spokane Valley, WA 99212 (Address of principal executive offices) (Zip code)

+Registrant's telephone number, including area code: (509) 232-7674

+Securities registered pursuant to Section 12(b) of the Exchange Act: None

+Securities registered pursuant to Section 12(g) of the Exchange Act: Common Stock, \$.001 par value

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗹

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \Box

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer Smaller reporting company 🗹 Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗹

+The aggregate market value of the voting and non-voting stock held by non-affiliates of the registrant, based on the closing price of \$0.01 on August 30, 2019, as reported by the OTC Pink® Open Market was \$513,024.

+At June 4, 2020, the registrant had 53,532,364 outstanding shares of \$0.001 par value common stock.